 Understanding how ice sheets have responded in the past to changes in the Earth System, and influenced it, and how they will do so in the future, so affecting sea-level rise, are questions of great international interest and urgency.
 Indeed, the Horizon Scan made clear that this is one of a small handful of international interdisciplinary scientific endeavours that SCAR should be facilitating.
-The global community will be depending on Antarctic scientists to deliver progress in this area, in collaboration with their colleagues across the globe.

-The programme is structured into four themes:
+The programme is structured into three themes:

 - Improved understanding of atmosphere-ocean forcing processes of marine-based ice sheet dynamics.